 Would you like inspiration for your Spanish students?
 Or maybe you think this would be interesting for another class you give?
 Then now is your opportunity!

-Salka will be in Denmark and available for presentations from the end of June to the beginning of September 2019.
+Salka will be in Denmark and available for presentations from the 1st of July to 9th of September 2019.

 The presentation will focus on Colombia, give an introduction to Colombia as country, the culture, social situation and of course focus on our work and why we do it.
 It can easily be combined with a learning process that includes Latin America and/or Colombia.

-If you have any specific topics that you would like to include in the workshop, write it in the contact form below, and we will let you know if it is possible.
+If you have any specific topics that you would like to include in the workshop, you can mention it in the contact form below, and we will let you know if it is possible.

 What is the price?